-- 14-17 year olds were almost six times as likely to be sexually assaulted compared to adults 25-34.
+- Females were approximately eight times as likely as males to be sexually assaulted.

-- Females were more than six times as likely to be sexually assaulted compared to males.
+- Blacks were almost twice as likely as whites to be sexually assaulted

 The Rape Prevention Education (RPE) program efforts address perpetration, victimization, bystander attitudes and behavior and social norms.